-- 1.8 One of the key Local Development Framework core output indicators that authorities are required to monitor relates to housing delivery.
-PPS12 requires local authorities to include information on housing policy and performance in their local development frameworks monitoring reports.
-Housing trajectories aim to monitor housing delivery by showing past and estimating future performance. - 1.9 The LDF will use past data and attempt to calculate projected net additional dwellings up to the end of the relevant development plan document period or over a ten year period from its adoption, whichever is the longer.
-This is guided by Local Development Frameworks: Good Practice Guide, published by the ODPM. - 1.10 As outlined in Hillingdon's approved Local Development Scheme (March 2005, revised in December 2006) the housing trajectory covers a 30-year period 1997-2026 to accommodate current London Plan housing requirements.
+1.10 One of the key Local Development Framework core output indicators that authorities are required to monitor relates to housing delivery.
+PPS12 requires local

+- authorities to include information on housing policy and performance in their AMRs.
+Housing trajectories aim to monitor housing delivery by showing past and estimating future performance. - 1.11 The LDF will use past data and attempt to calculate projected net additional dwellings up to the end of the relevant development plan document period or over a ten year period from its adoption, whichever is the longer.
+This is guided by Local Development Frameworks: Good Practice Guide, published by the ODPM. - 1.12 As outlined in Hillingdon's approved Local Development Scheme (March 2005, revised in December 2006) the housing trajectory covers a 30-year period 1997-2026 to accommodate current London Plan housing requirements.